Jira Standup Mode

 How I Make Sure I Understand a Feature Before Building

-When I create Agile bug tickets, I don’t add Agile story points.
-In this post, I’d like to explain this preference via two arguments: pointing bugs creates backward incentives, and bugs are surprisingly difficult to point.
+When I create Agile bug tickets, I leave the story points blank.
+Why?
+Two reasons: pointing bugs creates the wrong incentives, and bugs are hard to estimate. ...